 Seven other nuns had been sentenced to 10 years imprisonment.

-The reading of the judgment Zenobia launched on her aunt Elena, author of her misfortune, and hit her with a knife that was hidden under her clothes.
+During the reading of the judgment Zenobia launched on her aunt Elena, author of her misfortune, and hit her with a knife that was hidden under her clothes.
 Camilla threw herself from a window overlooking the garden.
 Laura pierced her chest with a sharp stiletto.
-Right at that moment the Duke of Nardò, madly in love of Zenobia, learned of the vicar’s visit and the reasons that led him to the convent, rushed within the same armed with a sword, in a flash he picked Zenobia up and fled taking her to safety.
+At the same time Duke of Nardò, madly in love with Zenobia, learned of the vicar’s visit and the reasons that led him to the convent, rushed within the same armed with a sword, in a flash he picked Zenobia up and fled taking her to safety.

-The convent of St. Archangel in Bajano was finally closed by that day by order of the archbishop.
+The convent of Sant’Arcangelo in Bajano was finally closed by order of the archbishop by that day.

-So ended that den of iniquity, which is still sadly abandoned.
+So ended that place of iniquity, which is still sadly abandoned.

 Anonimo: Cronaca del convento di Sant’Arcangelo a Bajano, pubblicato a cura di Stendhal